ebruskii/546App/README.md

 npm run seed
 This command runs a script defined in package.json that executes the seed file.
 The seed script populates the database with initial data for users, workouts, challenges, and other necessary entities.
 Running the Application
-After seeding the database, you can start the application:
+After seeding the database, you can start the application.
+Check seed file to log-in as mock user.
+All mock users have the same password. one mock user is the following

+email: alice@example.com
+password: Password123!

 npm start
 This command runs the app.js file, starting your Node.js server.
 Navigate to http://localhost:3000 in your web browser to access the FlexFusion app.